The Brand Continuum

 The pattern is so consistent that once you understand proportion, collapse stops looking mysterious.
 You can see it months before the organisation itself can feel it.
 Every failure begins with a proportion problem, and every recovery begins with restoring it.

-The Continuum is built on this relationship.
+The Brand Continuum is built on this relationship.
 Everything that follows: the seven zones, the Health Score, Return Potential, and the Move/Stay decision all emerge from this single structural truth:

 A brand stays healthy when activation and understanding remain in proportion.
 It strains or collapses when they don’t.